Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Mefenamic_acid/mefenamic_acid_evaluation_report.md

   * [4 Conclusion](#4-conclusion)
   * [5 References](#5-references)
 # 1 Introduction
-Mefenamic acid is a nonsteroidal anti-inflammatory drug (NSAIDs).
+Mefenamic acid is a nonsteroidal anti-inflammatory drug (NSAID).
 The mechanism of action of mefenamic acid, like that of other NSAIDs, is not completely understood but involves inhibition of cyclooxygenase (COX-1 and COX-2).

 Mefenamic acid has been described to undergo metabolism by CYP2C9; it is also glucuronidated directly ([DrugBank DB00784](#5-References)).